Biological anthropology

 Biological anthropology, also known as physical anthropology, is a natural science discipline concerned with the biological and behavioral aspects of human beings, their extinct hominin ancestors, and related non-human primates, particularly from an evolutionary perspective.
 This subfield of anthropology systematically studies human beings from a biological perspective.

 Branches

 As a subfield of anthropology, biological anthropology itself is further divided into several branches.
-All branches are united in their common orientation and/or application of evolutionary theory to understanding human biology and behavior.
+All branches are united in their shared orientation and/or application of evolutionary theory to the understanding of human biology and behavior.